buildarr/buildarr/docs/index.md

 Buildarr can also be installed using `pip`.
 Python 3.8 or later is required.
 Windows is natively supported.

 As of version 0.4.0, the Python package for Buildarr no longer includes plugins for applications.
-In order to use Buildarr to manage an application instance, you will also need to install its respective plugin.
+In order to use Buildarr to manage an application instance, you will also need to install its corresponding plugin.

 ```bash
 $ python3 -m venv buildarr-venv